The Antimicrobial Resistance Crisis

 - Less than 5% of pharmaceutical investment goes towards antimicrobial development.

-- Only 6 of the top 50 top drug companies in the world are still developing antimicrobials.
+- Only 1 of the top 50 top drug companies in the world is still developing antimicrobials.

-- 80% of the products in development are being developed by smaller companies – like those that comprise the AWG.
+- Over 95% of the products in development are being developed by smaller companies – like those that comprise the AWG.

 Dr. Janet Woodcock, Director of the Center for Drug Evaluation and Research for the FDA testified in a hearing before the House E&C Committee, Subcommittee on Health in September 2014: “The decline in antibacterial drug research and development (R&D) in the private sector, at a time when serious antibiotic resistant infections are on the rise, is a tremendous public health problem, resulting in a very serious unmet medical need.”